Bareflank/MicroV/README.md

   support in version 1 are web servers.
 Specifically providing the ability to execute several, headless webservers simultaniously on a single machine.

-There are several other use cases that we could like to support with Boxy in future versions like full Windows guest support, Containerization, and of course Cloud Computing, but for now the above use cases are our primary focus until version 1 is complete.
+There are several other use cases that we would like to support with Boxy in future versions like full Windows guest support, Containerization, and of course Cloud Computing, but for now the above use cases are our primary focus until version 1 is complete.